-2. How to Develop an Effective Governance and Administration Structure
+2. Develop an Effective Governance and Administration Structure

-The goal of this chapter is to lay out the key steps to set up an effective governance and administration structure, highlighting decision-making principles that enable policymakers and implementers to choose the most appropriate structures for their country context.
+This chapter presents the key steps to set up an effective governance and administration structure, highlighting decision-making principles that enable policymakers and implementers to choose the most appropriate structures for their country contexts.